-(1) All class work missed due to absences will be made up (2) Make-up time, if needed for class work, will be scheduled by the teachers and/or administration (3) A student will be given one absence when he/she has accumulated four (4) tardies.
+(1) All class work missed due to absences will be made up (2) Make-up time, if needed for classwork, will be scheduled by the teachers and/or administration (3) A student will be given one absence when he/she has accumulated four (4) tardies.

-If your child is absent, please either call or email the school office in the morning.
-If a call is not received, the school will attempt to contact the parent/guardian at home or work.
+If your child is absent, please contact the teacher via WeChat.
+You can also call or email the school office in the morning.
 If your child rides the bus, please contact the bus teacher as early as possible.

-Students returning to school after an absence due to illness of two or more days are required to bring a doctor's note stating any concerns of which the school should be made aware to school with them when they return and submit the note to either their classroom teacher or the school office.
+Students returning to school after an absence due to illness of two or more days, or one day after a fever, are required to bring a doctor's note stating any concerns of which the school should be made aware to school with them when they return and submit the note to either their classroom teacher or the school office.